Ultraman Jack (character): Hideki Go

 In an interesting case, Go never severed his bond with Ultraman Jack, as the two remained that way ever since.
 Because Go's relationship with Ultraman Jack is a secret to almost everyone except Jirō and Rumiko at the moment, he was believed by many to be dead during the attack against Zetton II, while MAT members arranged his private "funeral" before Jack's departure.
 His "death" was also documented in TAC's database in episode 10 of Ultraman Ace.

 Hideki Go is portrayed by Jirō Dan (団 次郎, Dan Jirō).
 In a 1992 interview with Masaki Kyomoto, Jirō is well aware of how his corresponding Ultraman lacked a specific name, whereas others who succeeded Ultraseven did.
 Although Kyomoto pointed how he has the name "Jack", Jirō responded "Putting it (Jack's name) later on is something unavoidable, after all it doesn't come with a pin".
 Alongside Kurobe, Moritsugu and Takamine (actors from Ultraman to Ultraman Ace), Jirō is part of the four-man group the Dandy Four (ダンディー4, Dandī Fō) that are still well known to this day.
-During Kohji Moritsugu's Ultra Seven CD song release in 1998, the Dandy Four were gathered for a discussion.
+During Kohji Moritsugu's Ultraseven CD song release in 1998, the Dandy Four were gathered for a discussion.
 Jirō and Moritsugu agreed that the original Ultraman would still remain popular to the children.
 The two still retain their friendship ever since the end of Return of Ultraman, wherein Moritsugu remarked that "Jirō often empties the liquor in the bottle" whenever the former visited his house.
 Additionally, Jirō stopped his drinking habit during his time acting in Return of Ultraman under Hajime Tsuburaya's suggestion in order to not ruining the children's dream.
 When asked which monster he liked the most, Jirō replied Twin Tail from episode 5 of Return of Ultraman.